nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   - Pros: Simple to keep track of and store, easily map rating to star icons in UI.
   - Cons: Might not be granular enough to represent all possible values.
 - **Alternative 2:** Representing it a decimal value from 0 to 5.
-  - Pros: Higher level of granularity
+  - Pros: Higher level of granularity.
   - Cons: Difficult to represent with visual symbols in the UI to accurately reflect difference in ratings.

 **Aspect: How should `Rating` be displayed to users?**
 - Alternative 1: Represented as a number for example "Rating: 4".
-  - Pros: Easy to implement in the UI
+  - Pros: Easy to implement in the UI.
-  - Cons: Lots of textual information already present in the UI, adding more text makes it less visually appealing
+  - Cons: Lots of textual information already present in the UI, adding more text makes it less visually appealing.
-- Alternative 2(current choice): Representing it with 5 star icons in the BookmarkList Panel
+- Alternative 2(current choice): Representing it with 5-star icons in the BookmarkList Panel.
-  - Pros: User can view ratings of books without having to click on the Bookmark Card
+  - Pros: User can view ratings of books without having to click on the Bookmark Card.
-  - Cons: Harder to implement in the UI
+  - Cons: Harder to implement in the UI.
 <div style="page-break-after: always;"></div>

 ### Progress Field